deduce

 https://github.com/jsiek/deduce

 This introduction to Deduce has two parts.
-The first part gives a tutorial on how to write functional programs in Deduce.
+The first part gives a tutorial on how to write programs in Deduce.
 The second part shows how to write proofs in Deduce.

 I recommend that you work through the examples in this introduction.
 Create a file named examples.pf in the top deduce directory and add the examples one at a time.
 To check the file, run the deduce.py script on the file from the deduce directory.